micmejia/bible-dump/NKJV/Job/Job 33.md

 Then he looks at men and says, 'I have sinned, and perverted _what was_ right, And it did not profit me.'

 ###### 28
-He will redeem [^f]his soul from going down to the Pit, And his life shall see the light.
+He will redeem his soul from going down to the Pit, And his life shall see the light.

 ###### 29
 "Behold, God works all these _things,_ Twice, _in fact,_ three _times_ with a man,